A Whole New World

-Zayn Malik and Zhavia Ward did their version of the song for the live action version of Aladdin (2019).
-The music video featuring Zayn Malik and Zhavia Ward was directed by Philip Andelman, photographed by David Devlin and supported the successful release of the 2019 live action feature film Aladdin directed by Guy Ritchie.
+Mena Massoud and Naomi Scott performed the song in the live-action version of Aladdin (2019).
+Zayn Malik and Zhavia Ward did their version of the song for the end credits.

-Peabo Bryson and Regina Belle version
+Peabo Bryson and Regina Belle pop duet version

 A single version of the song was released that same year and was performed by American recording artists Peabo Bryson and Regina Belle.
 This version is played over the film's end credits and is referred on the soundtrack as "Aladdins Theme".
 The version peaked at number one on the US Billboard Hot 100 chart for a week, ending on March 6, 1993, replacing Whitney Houston's "I Will Always Love You", which had spent a then-record 14 weeks at the top of the chart.
 It went gold and sold 600,000 copies domestically.
 The track peaked at number 12 in the UK Singles Chart in 1993.

 The song is the first song from a Disney animated film to top the US Billboard Hot 100.
 It was the only Disney song to achieve this feat until "We Don't Talk About Bruno" from Encanto reached the summit in 2022.
 The single version was later included on Belle's studio album Passion (1993) and on Bryson's studio album Through the Fire (1994).

 Critical reception

-Alan Jones from Music Week gave the song five out of five.
-He wrote, "The theme from Aladdin is a huge appealing big ballad duet.
+Alan Jones from Music Week gave the song a full score of five out of five, writing, "The theme from Aladdin is a huge appealing big ballad duet.
 A melodic tour de force with wide ranging appeal, it is wisely tipped as the Christmas number one."